-Dr. Kouh works in the area of computational neuroscience, and is affiliated with the Neuroscience program.
-He received his Ph.D. from MIT, and enjoys playing traditional Korean drums.
+Dr. Kouh works in the area of computational neuroscience.
+He received his Ph.D. from MIT and was a post-doctoral research fellow at the Salk Institute for Biological Studies.
+He also worked as an IT consultant and a data scientist.
+He enjoys playing traditional Korean drums.

 Dr. Larson works in the area of microscopy and is also affiliated with the Environmental Studies and Sustainability program.

 Dr. Murawski works in the areas of quantum optics, coherent Raman spectroscopy, femtosecond lasers, semiconductor lasers including quantum cascade lasers, dimensional scaling in atomic and chemical physics, mathematical physics, and chaos theory.
 He received his Ph.D. from Stevens Institute of Technology, and was a postdoctoral research associate at Texas A&M. He enjoys movies, music, and computers.

 Dr. Supplee works in the areas of laser physics, spectroscopy, and semi-classical optics.
 He received his Ph.D. from the University of Texas at Dallas and worked at Bell Laboratories.
 He is also an adjunct professor of physics at Stevens Institute of Technology.
 He plays rhythm & blues bass guitar and enjoys movies.

 Dr. Redling’s teaching and research experiences focus on learning assessment and pedagogy to improve outcomes for students in STEM disciplines.

 Dr. Fenstermacher works in the areas of astronomy, modern optics, and undergraduate research.
 He received his Ph.D. at the Pennsylvania State University.
 He enjoys audio, cars, tennis, and home improvement.

 Ms. Cress enjoys decorating, fashion, cooking, and coaching her daughter’s cheer leading squad.